mathew-fleisch/bashbot/examples/remove-example/README.md

 ## Bashbot Configuration

-This command is triggered by sending `bashbot asdf` in a slack channel where Bashbot is also a member.
-There is no external script for this command, takes no arugments/parameters, and expects Bashbot's examples directory to exist.
-The valid arguments for this command come from the output of `bashbot list-examples`
+This command is triggered by sending `bashbot remove-example [command]` in a slack channel where Bashbot is also a member.
+There is no external script for this command and expects Bashbot's examples directory to exist.
+The valid arguments for this command come from the output of `bashbot list-examples` [list-examples read-me](../list-examples)

 ```json
 {